pseudo-developer/python_all/Setting Up Virtual Environment and Jupyter in VS Code.md

 -----

 ### **Additional Notes**
-- Virtual Environment Activation: Remember to activate your virtual environment every time you work on this project.
+- **Virtual Environment Activation**: Remember to activate your virtual environment every time you work on this project.
 Run python_env\Scripts\activate (Windows) or source python_env/bin/activate (macOS/Linux) before working.

-- Managing Dependencies: Whenever you install new packages, don’t forget to update the requirements.txt by running pip freeze > requirements.txt again.
+- **Managing Dependencies**: Whenever you install new packages, don’t forget to update the requirements.txt by running pip freeze > requirements.txt again.